Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :return: If 0, then the procedure succeded.
 Otherwise, the procedure failed.

     .. versionadded:: 1.0.0

+    .. versionchanged:: 2.0.0
+        The pivots can now be any container type that stores its data contiguously.
+For instance, vectors and arrays work, but linked lists don't.

 .. cpp:function:: template<MatrixConcept TensorType> void invert(TensorType *A)